Brzóza Królewska: History

+Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the village was occupied by Germany.
+In 1942–1943, the German gendarmerie and Gestapo carried out a massacre of 62 hiding and captured Jews (men, women and children) and 3 Poles (two men and one woman) for sheltering these Jews.

 Overview

 The village is located between forests which are remains of the "Sandomierska Wilderness".
 It was included in the "Brzóźniański Obszar Chronionego Krajobrazu" (nature preserve) formed in 1992 (which contains an area of 118 square kilometres - of which 75% are woods).
 It is the most precious site there, and is especially known for its peat bog reserve called Suchy Ług.
 A water reservoir was created where Tartaczny stream connects with Tarlaka river.
 It is mainly used for firefighting purposes but is also a well-known tourist attraction.

 There are many beaver lodges on Tarlaka river.
 The beaver activity in this area has created many ponds and backwaters, making the landscape suitable for many rare birds and other forms of wildlife.
 Other sites worth seeing include the former Potocki Park, which has larch alleys.
 In the same place, a memorial shrine was consecrated in 1923 for Dear Dziula, from Stecki's family.
 There is also a memorial stone with the epitaphy In memory of Adam Zamojski, for eternity Alfred Potocki and Jerzy Potocki, 1933.

 Brzóza Królewska is typical agricultural village with some tourism.
 There are such educational posts like: kindergarten, elementary school and gymnasium.
 There is also a bakery and tourist resort.
 A large number of its inhabitants work in nearby Leżajsk.

 As a cultural enterprise: Brzozoki - folk band, was created and brass band which is part of Voluntary Fire Service.

+Sports

 There is also football and cycling club: Azalia.